conmaol/maglocunus/d/data.md

 # Data

 Data is, essentially, a web of relationships between entities in the world.
-Zooming in a bit, data can be seen as an aggregate of individual pieces of information, where each such ‘datum’ is a connection between two entities, and this connection represents some fact, measurement or observation about the world (ie. some ‘data point’).
+Zooming in a bit, data can be seen as an aggregate of individual pieces of information.
+Each such *datum* (or data *point*) is a connection between two entities, and this connection represents some fact, measurement or observation about the world.

 The following sentence encodes some simple data:

 > Kate was born in Dunfermline on the second of November 1992.

-This data can be represented in the following graph:
+This data can be represented as a graph, consisting of entities and connections:

 ```mermaid
 flowchart TD